TheDrHax/t100ta-scripts/README.md

 In GNOME 3 I have added this script to the app menu with **alacarte** and then added it to startup list in **gnome-tweak-tool**.

-## t100ta_suspend
+## t100ta_suspend (systemd only)

-This script will load/unload kernel modules and restart specific daemons before and after suspend or hibernation.
-This will prevent problems with networking and touchscreen after suspend.
+This script will load/unload kernel modules and restart specific daemons before and after suspend.
+This will prevent problems with networking, touchscreen and dock before and after suspend.

 Kernel modules being loaded/unloaded:
 * brcmfmac (wi-fi)
 * battery
 * hid_multitouch
+* usbhid

 Daemons being restarted on wake:
 * network-manager
 * wpa_supplicant

-How to install:
+How to install (as root):

-* For Ubuntu ≤ 14:

-    * Place this script in **/etc/pm/sleep.d/**
-    * Make it executable **chmod +x /etc/pm/sleep.d/t100ta-suspend**

-* For Ubuntu ≥ 15:

-    * Place this script in **/lib/systemd/system-sleep/**
-    * Make it executable **chmod +x /lib/systemd/system-sleep/t100ta-suspend**
+* cp suspend/t100ta_{suspend,resume}.service /etc/systemd/system/
+* systemctl enable t100ta_suspend.service
+* systemctl enable t100ta_wake.service